bluefroguk1/empire-dump/content/Wiki/Armies/Navy orders.md

 Transportation on a navy is dangerous - if the navy is attacked and takes damage while transporting an army, then the army cannot take part in the ensuing campaign, but it automatically suffers the same [[Casualties|casualties]] that the navy endures.
 A navy may only transport a single army in a season.
 Both the admiral of the navy and the [[General|general]] of the army to be transported should submit appropriate orders.
 ## Naval Campaigns
 Under normal circumstances, a campaign in a territory involves all opposing armies present.
 If both navies and armies are present in a territory, it is possible for two campaigns to take place, a naval campaign and a separate land campaign.
 Navies present in the territory may participate in the land campaign, the naval campaign or both - depending on the orders submitted.
-A navy that takes part in both campaigns will take [[Casualties|casualties]] from both campaigns.
+A navy that takes part in both campaigns [[Will|will]] take [[Casualties|casualties]] from both campaigns.
 ## Offensive Maritime Orders
 * All maritime orders cause the navy to intercept any opposing navy that is attempting to move past them
 * Maritime orders cause a naval campaign to take place in the territory if there are any opposing navies
-* The winning force will inflict extra casualties on the losing force Maritime offensive orders cause a navy to attack opposing navies that are present in the territory.
-If an opposing navy attempts to move through the territorial waters during that season they will be forced to stop and be engaged by the navy with offensive maritime orders.
+* The winning force [[Will|will]] inflict extra casualties on the losing force Maritime offensive orders cause a navy to attack opposing navies that are present in the territory.
+If an opposing navy attempts to move through the territorial waters during that season they [[Will|will]] be forced to stop and be engaged by the navy with offensive maritime orders.
 These orders initiate a maritime campaign in the territory if there is an opposing navy present.
 If there is no navy present in the territory during the campaign, then the navy has no effect.
 Maritime campaigns are fought to sink and destroy the enemy navy, not for control of territory.
 There is no territory to capture at sea, so there is no calculation of victory points in a maritime campaign.
 ### Naval Engagement